-Xenetic BIOSCIENCES PROSPECTUS Through and including LADENBURG THALMANN , 2016 (the 25 th day after the date of this offering), all dealers effecting transactions offering, may be required to deliver a prospectus.
-This is in addition to a dealer's ons in these securities prospectus when acting as an unc erwriter and with respect to an unsold allotment or subscription. obligation to deriver a
+Through and including , 2016 (the $25^{\text{th}}$ day after the date of this offering), all dealers effecting transactions in these securities, whether or not participating in this offering, may be required to deliver a prospectus.
+This is in addition to a dealer's obligation to deliver a prospectus when acting as an underwriter and with respect to an unsold allotment or subscription.